Trip Date: June 2015 — From our Little Big Year

 A Magical Sunrise at Sea

 Our trip began at 2:00 a.m. on a Saturday aboard the Pastime Princess.
-After watching American Pharaoh win the first Triple Crown since 1978, we drove three hours across the state, arriving in time for dinner and a Tampa Bay Lightning playoff game.
+After watching American Pharaoh win the first Triple Crown since 1978, we drove three hours across the state.
+We arrived on the East Coast in time for dinner and a Tampa Bay Lightning playoff game.
 Despite the heat, humidity, and a few early arrivals still in party mode, we managed a couple hours of sleep in the car before boarding.

 We set off on a calm night, and the slow rocking of the boat finally allowed us to catch a few winks.
 By first light, everyone was up and scanning the horizon.
 There’s something magical about watching the sunrise on the open ocean.
 As the sun came up, Cory’s Shearwaters and Sooty Terns glided just above the waves — the perfect start to the day.

-Soon after, a pod of three Short‑finned Pilot Whales swam close to the boat, giving everyone a fantastic show and great photo opportunities.
+Soon after, a pod of three Short‑finned Pilot Whales gave everyone a fantastic show and great photo opportunities.

 Six Hours Offshore in the Gulf Stream